MossTheFox/coursework-jtodo/README.md

 Notice that the SSL of the API server is not trusted by Java, so you need to add a certificate to your cacerts file.
 See comments in /org/mainapp/GlobalConst.java for more information.

-You can modify the code to force it to launch in offline mode as well (meaning to skip the user authentication process).
+<del>You can modify the code to force it to launch in offline mode as well (meaning to skip the user authentication process)</del>.

+The app now supports offline mode.
+You can enable it in the login menu.

 The failure of network requests won't crash the app, so you can ignore it when running in offline mode.

 ### Usage